Magicana

 Magicana is a Canadian federally incorporated not-for-profit arts organization dedicated to the study, exploration and advancement of magic as a performing art.
 Magicana is governed by a volunteer board of directors.
 Julie Eng serves as Magicana's executive director and David Ben as its artistic director.

 History

 Magicana was founded in May 2000 by magician David Ben, Canadian broadcasting icon Patrick Watson, and documentary filmmaker Daniel Zuckerbrot.
 Magicana is funded by donations from private foundations and individuals; and from the sales of tickets and publications on a cost recovery basis.

 Magicana received official status as a registered charitable organization in 2006.

+In February 2025, Magicana failed to renew its domain name and it was taken over by a Thai gaming/gambling website.

 Objectives

 The purpose of Magicana as stated in its Articles of Incorporation is: